-According to the author, the story reached its conclusion with the end of “The Saga” (see below), but he has since then revisited the world in one stand-alone novel and is said to be working on a new one.
+According to the author, the story reached its conclusion with the end of “The Saga” (see below).
+Since then he has revisited the world in one stand-alone novel.
+Rumor has it he’s working on a new one.

 THE WITCHER WORLD

 The story takes place on the Continent; a world heavily influenced by Eastern European and Scandinavian culture, geography, mythology, and folklore.
-It was initially inhabited by dwarfs, then came the elves, finally, it was colonized by humans who after a devastating war with the non-humans are now the dominant race and an oppressive, racist one at that.
+It was initially inhabited by dwarfs, then came the elves, finally, it was colonized by humans.
+After a devastating war with the non-humans, they are now the dominant race and an oppressive, racist one at that.

-The Continent is technologically and politically (European) medieval, but like most fantasy worlds there are things, knowledge, ideas, and ideologies that are out of place were it to be a historically correct interpretation of a medieval world.
+The Continent is technologically and politically (European) medieval.
+However, like most fantasy worlds there are aspects of this world that are out of place were it to be a historically correct interpretation of a medieval world.

-There are several competing fractions, Kingdoms, and Empires all fighting for power as well as religious sects, sorcerers and sorceresses who are major political players.
+There are several competing fractions, Kingdoms, and Empires all fighting for power.
+As well as religious sects and sorcerers and sorceresses who are major political players.

 Fifteen-hundred years ago a cataclysm called the Conjunction of the Spheres occurred in which several parallel universes collided.
 This lead to creatures, sentient beings, and monsters being forced from their native world and trapped in this one.

-This is a deep and complex world; it’s rich in history, cultures, mythology, and folklore and the beings that come with it: basilisk, vampires, trolls, dryads, werewolves and all manner of creatures.
-However, in this world, they are part of a lore that is entirely it’s own.
+This is a deep and complex world.
+It’s rich in history, culture, mythology, and folklore and the creatures that come with it.
+Basilisk, vampires, trolls, dryads, werewolves and all manner of creatures roam the continent.
+However, in this world, they are part of a mythology that is entirely it’s own.

-However, like most things in this world, power comes with consequences; the training and treatments are arduous and dangerous, this leads to only a handful surviving to adulthood.
+However, like most things in this world, power comes with a price.
+The training and treatments are arduous and dangerous, this leads to only a handful surviving to adulthood.

 Short Story Collections

 In these collections, you get an understanding of the world and get to know a few of the recurring and/or central characters.
-Some events in these short stories will later weave into the following full-length novels, and you’ll understand the events better if you’ve read these.
+Some events in these short stories will later weave into the following full-length novels.
+You’ll understand the events better if you’ve read these first.